vitorasoliveira/vitorasoliveira/README.md

 - Hi, I’m Vitor Alex
-- I'm studying Computer Science at Estácio University
+- I'm a Computer Science student at Estácio University

 <!---
 vitorasoliveira/vitorasoliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.